Schmelzberry/NationalParkApi/README.md

 * On macOS Mojave or later
   * [Click here](https://dotnet.microsoft.com/en-us/download) to download the .NET Core SDK from Microsoft Corp for macOS.
 Version 6.0 is used in this project.
 #### Install ```dotnet script```
- Enter the command ``dotnet tool install -g dotnet-script`` in Terminal for macOS or PowerShell for Windows.
+ Enter the command ``$ dotnet tool install -g dotnet-script`` in Terminal for macOS or PowerShell for Windows.

 #### Install MySQL Workbench
  [Download and install the appropriate version of MySQL Workbench](https://dev.mysql.com/downloads/workbench/).